 - Use of confidential information.
 Ensure the NDA includes a clause clearly stating that information is not to be used for any purpose other than what was set forth explicitly in the agreement.

 Remember to seek the advice of professional legal counsel when drafting or structuring an NDA.
+For your reference we have a sample NDA available here for download.

 The next document we will demystify is the confidential information memorandum, also referred to as the offering memorandum or deal book.
 Until next time!